 Alice Hoffman has been called “America’s literary heir to the Brothers Grimm,” and her luminous and remarkable “fables of the everyday” have enchanted readers since the publication of her first novel, Property Of, in 1977.
-More than 30 years later, with numerous acclaimed and bestselling novels, as well as two short story collections and many books for young adults, Hoffman continues to seduce readers into her vividly imagined world.
+Decades later, with numerous acclaimed and bestselling novels, as well as two short story collections and many books for young adults, Hoffman continues to seduce readers into her vividly imagined world.

 Writing in The Washington Post Book World, Jack Sullivan says that Hoffman “has a penchant for a near-gothic strangeness and enchantment on the edges of everyday experience.”
 Her storytelling has the air of a fairy tale and calls to mind the writings of such magical realists as Gabriel García Márquez, Isabel Allende, and Washington Irving.

 Often drawn to the story of the outcast and the lonely oddball, Hoffman explains, “My theory is that everyone, at one time or another, has been at the fringe of society in some way: an outcast in high school, a stranger in a foreign country, the best at something, the worst at something, the one who’s different.
 Looking at it this way, being an outsider is the one thing we all have in common.”

 Hoffman is a master at forging miracles from the quotidian and the ordinary.
 While she explores life’s common struggles—people living in small towns in Massachusetts or Long Island puzzling through essential questions about relationships and intimacy, family and identity, love and survival—she sets her tales in a world that is at once wholly recognizable and at times fantastic.
 Her protagonists inhabit a universe in which everyday objects—necklaces, river pebbles, birds, old overcoats, roses—become talismans that haunt and guide them as they navigate their way to a deeper understanding of themselves.